Technology Resources

 Scan documents into digital copies.
 Copies can be saved to USB, sent to an email address or printed.
 Printing is not a free service.
 See our Printing and Copying page for more printing details regarding cost. |

-Microsoft Office 2019 Software |
+Microsoft office 2019 software |

 All internet computers have Microsoft Office 2019 available for use. |

-Adobe Suite Software |
+Adobe suite software |

 Access to InDesign, Illustrator, Photoshop, Premiere Pro, Adobe XD, and more!
 Available at the Westminster Square library branch with an appointment.
 See our Makerspace page for more details. |

-Audio Equipment and Software |
+Audio equipment and software |

 Available at the Westminster Square library branch with an appointment.
 See our Makerspace page for more details. |

-Video Equipment and Software |
+Video equipment and software |

 Available at the Westminster Square library branch with an appointment.
 See our Makerspace page for more details. |

-Portable DVD Player |
+Portable DVD player |

 Watch movies on the go with our portable DVD player.
 It has a 7" screen and includes built in speakers and a headphone jack.
 Available for a two week loan period. |